 A consumer lease is where you have hired goods from a business.
 A lease with an option to buy the goods is considered to be a credit contract.
 For more information, go to the Financial Rights Legal Centre website.

 All banks and credit providers ('lenders') are required to lend money responsibly.
 This means that, before a lender agrees to lend you money, they must make sure you can afford to repay the loan.
 The lender will check your credit report and ask you to provide copies of your current payslips, bank account statements and other relevant documents.

 If the lender does not take reasonable steps to verify your income before they give you a loan or increase your credit limit, they may be in breach of national credit laws.

 If you think your loan is unsuitable, you should speak to a financial counsellor or get legal advice.
-You may also wish to make a complaint to the Financial Ombudsman Service (FOS) or the Credit and Investments Ombudsman (CIO).
-You can find out which Ombudsman service can help you by contacting them by telephone or checking their website to see if your credit provider is a member.
+You may also wish to make a complaint to the Australian Financial Complaints Authority.

 These requirements apply to loans entered into from 1 January 2011.
 You should get legal advice if you entered into a loan contract before this date.